col/drowzee/SleepScheduleStatus.md

 - **Reasons**:
   - `ScheduledSleep`: Sleep was initiated by the schedule.
   - `ManualSleep`: Sleep was manually triggered.
-  - `ScheduledWake`: Wake was initiated by the schedule.
+  - `ScheduledWakeUp`: Wake was initiated by the schedule.
-  - `ManualWake`: Wake was manually triggered.
+  - `ManualWakeUp`: Wake was manually triggered.
-  - `InitialValue`: Initial value set for a new sleeo schedule.
+  - `InitialValue`: Initial value set for a new sleep schedule.

 ### `Transitioning`
 - **True**: A sleep or wake operation is in progress.